Dodgers fan rushes field to propose to girlfriend, gets pummeled by security

-One Los Angeles Dodgers fan’s marriage proposal on Opening Day came at a painful price.
+(KTLA) – A Los Angeles Dodgers fan staged an unforgettable marriage proposal on opening day, but it came at a painful price.

-Cell phone cameras were rolling as a man wearing a Mookie Betts jersey ran onto the field during a break in the game, dropped down to a knee, and held up a ring box for his girlfriend who was seated in the outfield seats.
+The fan, wearing a Mookie Betts jersey, ran onto the field during a break in the game, as seen in footage shared to social media by other attendees.
+He then dropped down to a knee and held up a ring box for his girlfriend, who was seated in the outfield seats.

-Many in the crowd cheered, but those cheers quickly turned to gasps when, seconds later, a security guard blindsided the proposing fan, brutally tackling him to the ground.
+The crowd cheered, but those cheers quickly turned to gasps when, seconds later, a security guard blindsided the proposing fan, brutally tackling him to the ground, the videos show.

 The man, who appeared to be shaken up, was then escorted off the field and play resumed.